-Dr. John Michels, a pain management specialist with Texas Pain Relief Group in Grapevine, TX, offers a few tips for getting on the right track to living a healthy life and minimize the risk of pain from poor health.
+Pain management specialist with Physician Partners of America offers a few tips for getting on the right track to living a healthy life and minimize the risk of pain from poor health.

 Question: What kind of exercises should I be doing on a regular basis?